-Community organizing training for seminary students in rabbinic, cantorial, and education school
+Community organizing training for seminary students in rabbinic, cantorial, and education school.
+Applications for the Fall 2018 cohort are now open.

 - Understanding the fundamentals of organizing: developing relational communities, building power, connecting people around their values and interests, and navigating between public and private life